 -

 Fundamentals of Global Competition: Logistics, Technology and Polar Alliances in Past, Present and Future.
 Part 2Moscow University Bulletin.
 Series 12.
 Political Science.
 2024.
-3. p.46-66read more45
+3. p.46-66read more171

 -

-Th e formation of the global world order in the short- and medium- term perspective is developing by several ways: through the formation of systemic alliances formed on a multilateral contractual basis (for example, the EU, NATO, BRICS), membership in which may imply the concession of a part of state sovereignty, and through the formation of informal “spontaneous” (situational) alliances.
-Current trends in international relations show that the systemic way is less effective.
-In unions of this kind, contradictions between individual members impede the functioning of the entire structure, depriving it of the possibility of coordinated joint activities.
-Spontaneous alliances are more resistant to crisis phenomena for their members, since the relations of individual participants do not immobilize the entire system.
-In this regard, the informal interaction of the United States and India, on the one hand, Russia, China and Iran, on the other, looks like the basis of the future world order, despite the fact that India is a member of the BRICS union.
+The formation of a global world order in the short and medium term proceeds in several ways: through the creation of systemic alliances organized on a multilateral contractual basis (for example, the European Union, NATO), membership in which may imply the cession of a share of state sovereignty, and through the creation of informal "spontaneous" (situational) alliances.
+Current trends in international relations show that the systemic path is less effective.
+In unions of this kind, contradictions between individual members make it difficult for the entire structure to function, making it impossible for it to carry out coordinated joint activities.
+Spontaneous unions are more stable in times of crisis, as the dynamics of individual members' relationships do not immobilize the entire union.
+In this regard, informal cooperation between the United States and India, on the one hand, and Russia, China, and Iran, on the other, looks like the foundation of the future.
 The role of global supranational regulators, including the UN, tends to weaken.

 -